Ryan McKenna (baseball)

-Ryan Shea McKenna (born February 14, 1997) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Ryan Shea McKenna (born February 14, 1997) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and San Francisco Giants.
+He made his MLB debut in 2021 with the Orioles.
 Listed at 5 ft 11 in and 195 lb, he bats and throws right-handed.

 Early life

 McKenna was born on February 14, 1997, in Grants Pass, Oregon, to parents Marty and Marlene.
-Although he was born in Oregon, his family moved to Berwick, Maine when he was young.
+His family moved to Berwick, Maine when he was young.
 His father coached him from tee-ball through his freshman year.
-While in the seventh grade, McKenna joined his older brother on his high schools varsity baseball team.
+While in the seventh grade, McKenna joined his older brother on their high school's varsity baseball team.

 Amateur career

 McKenna attended Portsmouth Christian Academy (PCA) in Dover, New Hampshire, as a freshman before transferring to St. Thomas Aquinas High School.
 Within his second week at St. Thomas, his coach received phone calls from colleges inquiring about his post-secondary aspirations.
 In his sophomore season, McKenna committed to attend Liberty University on a 40 percent college baseball scholarship after attending one of their summer training camps.
 He later stated that the majority of that decision rested on their Judeo-Christian values.
 He then gained national attention after batting .308 with five stolen bases in the Area Code Games and performing well during the East Coast Pro Showcase.
 During his junior year with the St. Thomas Saints, McKenna, batted .551 and drove in 31 runs.
-In his senior year, McKenna hit .452 with five extra-base hits despite missing five of his team’s 16-regular-season games due to a strained hamstring.
+In his senior year, McKenna hit .452 with five extra-base hits despite missing five of his team's 16-regular-season games due to a strained hamstring.
 He returned to help the St. Thomas Saints in the Division II tournament before they were upset by 11th-seeded John Stark of Weare in the tournament's preliminary round.